debug45/PermissionWizard/README.md

 - Bluetooth permission always returns `.granted` on simulators
 - Local Network permission does not work on simulators
-- Microphone permission always returns `.granted` on simulators with iOS 10 or 11
+- Microphone permission always returns `.granted` on simulators with iOS 11
 - Music permission does not work on simulators with iOS 12

 ## Roadmap

 - Extend support of macOS (specific permission types, native icons)
 - Make the library compatible with Swift Package Manager
-- Support usage in SwiftUI code

 ## Conclusion